Camping in Redwood National Park

 But first you’ll need a permit.

-You can get a Free backcountry permit from the Thomas H. Kuchel and Hiouchi Visitor Centers!
-Park staff will provide you with information you need to know about backcountry camping in the redwoods so please make sure to arrive no later than 30 minutes prior to the visitor center closing times to get your permit.
+You can get a Free backcountry permit from the National Park Website!
+But make sure to check in with park staff as they will provide you with information you need to know about backcountry camping in the redwoods.
+Make sure to arrive no later than 30 minutes prior to the visitor center closing times to talk to staff and get set for your hike.

 Now that you’ve got your permit, you’re free to choose where you’d like to explore and setup camp.